');

 About Richmond, VA

-Richmond is a major city in Virginia with a population of 227,595 residents.
-The median household income is $62,671 per year, which is near the national average.
-The median age in Richmond is 34.5 years.
+Richmond is a major city located in Virginia with a population of 227,595 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $62,671 per year, which is 17% below the national median of $75,149.
+The median age of 34.5 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Richmond Ranks in Virginia